My baby was eight weeks old when a health nurse noticed his flat spot.

-But now he’s a healthy, round-headed six-year-old thanks to early detection, positioning exercises, a friendly physiotherapist and a remoulding helmet.
+But now he’s a healthy, round-headed eight-year-old thanks to early detection, positioning exercises, a friendly physiotherapist and a remoulding helmet.

 Flat head syndrome – also called plagiocephaly – affects one in 10 babies but it’s easy to prevent and treat if you start early.
 Here are some tips ….

 Flat head syndrome (or plagiocephaly) is when a baby’s head develops a flat spot as it grows.
 It can sometimes also create a bulge on the forehead and facial features can become asymmetrical (e.g. some babies might have one ear further forward than the other).

 You may not notice the flat spot when you look at your baby front on.
 The asymmetry may be more noticeable if you compare your baby’s left and right profiles.
 If there is lopsidedness it is most obvious when viewed from above – looking down on the top of your baby’s head.

 Newborn babies have a very soft skull and prolonged pressure on the one spot can cause a flattened area to develop as they grow.
 This means their head can become flat or misshapen if they are constantly lying on the same area of their skull.

 The incidence of flat head syndrome has increased from 1 in 300 in the 1970s to 1 in 10 today.
 This is likely to be because more parents put babies to sleep on their backs as recommended by Sids Safe Sleeping.
 It is important to continue to put small babies to sleep on their backs (the Safe Sleeping Campaign was introduced in 1990 and from 1989-2010 the rate of SIDS decreased by 80%) but it is also important to give them plenty of ‘tummy time’ when they are awake.